 — Salt Lake City Police (@slcpd) November 1, 2022

 The Downtown Salt Lake City district is served by the Salt Lake City Police Department with its 523 sworn officers.
 You can learn more about crime in Salt Lake City’s Downtown and surrounding areas with the Crime Report Maps.

 Downtown Salt Lake City is definitely one of the best neighborhoods in Salt Lake City and one of the most expensive.
 Because the downtown isn’t particularly a highly-residential area, most homes here are mid to high-rise apartment complexes.

 One of the top-rated apartment complexes in Downtown Salt Lake City is Seasons on City Creek:

 According to Redfin’s insight on the Rio Grande neighborhood, Downtown Salt Lake City has a median house price of $487,500 which is around $46,700 below the state median.
 The average sale price per square foot in Downtown Salt Lake City is $459 which has decreased by 10.7% in the last year.
 If buying property is on your list of things to do, try searching for Rio Grande, Salt Lake City homes for sale online.
 You can draw around the entire Downtown area to see homes in the rest of the district.
 RentCafe has the average monthly rent in Downtown Salt Lake City and the rest of the city at $1,651– that’s around $150 below the national average.

 If moving to Downtown Salt Lake City is on your bucket list, Wasatch Moving can provide a smooth and easy relocation.
-For the best Downtown Salt Lake City moving services in the region, call us at (801) 758-0030 or complete the “Request a Quote” form on this page!
+For 5-star service from the best Downtown Salt Lake City movers, call us at (801) 758-0030 or complete the “Request a Quote” form on this page!